 Inbound and outbound focus

-ResQ enjoys a healthy amount of inbound signups from their site that keeps most of the team busy.
+ResQ enjoys a healthy amount of inbound signups from their site that keep most of the team busy.
 These leads sign up on their website as new partners—the goal of the sales reps is to get these new signups to start using the platform consistently.

 The team also has an outbound focus, building awareness among new businesses about their platform and signing them on as partners.

 Team size and structure

 With around 30 total team members, ResQ Club is looking to make a big impact with a small team.
 Here’s how they’ve structured their team to reach that goal.